 How Common Are Co-Occurring Disorders?

 The number of people with both a substance use disorder and a mental health issue is hard to determine.
-According to 2014 statistics, more than 20 million U.S. adults admitted to a substance use disorder and almost 8 million to an SUD and a mental illness.
+According to 2014 statistics, more than 20 million U.S. adults admitted to a substance use disorder and almost 8 million to a SUD and a mental illness.
 The numbers were likely higher and have probably gone up since.

 Numbers might be higher in the other direction.
-The National Institute on Drug Abuse (NIDA) estimates that approximately half of the people who have any mental health disorder in their lifetime will also have an SUD.
+The National Institute on Drug Abuse (NIDA) estimates that approximately half of the people who have any mental health disorder in their lifetime will also have a SUD.
 For a serious mental illness (SMI), the number is 1 in 4.

 The rate may be highest for those younger than 18.
-Though there has been less research, a study of those in community-based substance use disorder treatment programs found that more than 60% showed signs of another SMI.
+Though there has been less research, a study of community-based substance use disorder treatment programs found that more than 60% showed signs of another SMI.

 Common Co-Occurring Disorders and Addictions